gabuvns/gabuvns/README.md

 <h3>🛠 Tech Stack</h3>

-  - 💻 &nbsp; Currently working with Java Spring Boot for back-end

-  - 🌐 &nbsp; React for front-end
+  - 💻 &nbsp; Currently working with Java Spring Boot for back-end and React for front-end

   - 🎨 &nbsp;  Photoshop | Figma